datum-cloud/docs/content/en/docs/about/architecture.md

 ---
-title: "Key Concepts for Using Datum"
-linkTitle: "Key Concepts for Using Datum"
+linkTitle: Architecture
+title: Architecture
-weight: 100
+weight: 2
-description: >-
-     This page describes key concepts for working with the Datum Cloud.
+description: Key concepts for working with the Datum Cloud.
 ---

 ## The Datum Control Plane